 These are just signs to check whenever the plant has reached maturity.
 Since there is no definite scheduled time, constant observation is needed.
 There are even growers who choose to harvest early, and some wait for a few days or weeks, whatever best suits their preferences.

 Early harvest or late harvest

-Now you will have a certain idea to answer your question, how to tell if my autoflower is ready for harvest?
+Now you have a certain idea to answer your question, how to tell if my autoflower is ready for harvest?
 The next thing is to decide whether you would want an early harvest or a late one.
 There are different advantages and disadvantages of the two.

 Avoid getting too excited that you would want to harvest your autoflower plants earlier since all seems to be looking great.
 That’s not a good idea.
-You could be losing crucial bud-generation time, and the TCH level is very low, so your plant is generally impotent and might be a little too low for your preference.
+You could be losing crucial bud-generation time, and the THC level will be very low, so your plant is generally impotent and might be a little too low for your preference.
 Each life stage is important, so let them take their time and don’t dare cut it off.
 Avoid getting yourself into thinking that early harvest might be a good idea to take a little test of the autoflower plants.
 Instead, patiently wait until the plant is ready.

 Harvesting later is also not a good idea.
 Since when you keep trying to put it off, hoping it will bud and grow more, then there won’t be hope for the plants.
-Once it fully matures and still not harvested, the autoflowers will die.
-Experts growers also claim that overripe buds taste poor.
+Once it fully matures and is still not harvested, the autoflowers will die.
+Expert growers also claim that overripe buds taste poor.
 This will give you more disadvantages rather than advantages.